ilyasotkov/learning-kubernetes/labs/lab1/upgrade-cluster.md

 ### GKE

-All commited changes to the `gke-cluster.tf` can be applied by `terraform apply` and handled by the CI pipeline.
+Just change the cluster definition in `gke-cluster.tf` and apply the changes by running `terraform apply`.

+**TODO:** application through a CI pipeline on git push

 #### ⚠️ Terraform GKE outstanding issues